95JakeHex/APCB_ROG_Ally/README.md

 # APCB_ROG_Ally

-Each APCB is bios version specific, along with the original ram type as such please take care to note which is being downloaded and used.
+#Each APCB is bios version specific,
+please take care to note which is being downloaded and used.
 I've only uploaded verified apcb edits

+---

+Perm 7500Mhz & smokeless how set in the 7500mhz folder